ZiadAlMoqamar/Test-Automation-with-JS/README.md

 The UI testing framework is structured using the **Page Object Model (POM)**, which enhances test maintenance and reduces code duplication.
 Test suites are organized into separate files for clarity and ease of navigation.

 - **Test Suites Location**: The test suites for the UI tests are organized in the `ui-tests/tests` directory of the repository.
 - **Test Report**: After running the tests, a detailed HTML report is generated to provide insights into the test results.
-This report is accessible in the `tests_output/nightwatch-html-report/index.html` directory.
+This report is accessible in the `tests_output/nightwatch-html-report` [directory](https://github.com/ZiadAlMoqamar/Test-Automation-with-JS/tree/main/tests_output/nightwatch-html-report).
 - **Test Cases Documentation**: A PDF file with all the performed test cases can be found [here](https://github.com/ZiadAlMoqamar/Test-Automation-with-JS/blob/main/documents/ui-tests/UI%20test%20cases%20documentation.pdf).
 - **Bug Report**: A detailed bug report for the found issues can be found here [here](https://github.com/ZiadAlMoqamar/Test-Automation-with-JS/blob/main/documents/ui-tests/UI%20bugs%20report.pdf).